 Asia Research Community

-Recent statistics show that the manufacturing capacity of the world has shifted to Asia, in particular China.
-According to OECD China’s GDP surpassed the Euro zone in 2012 and the United States in 2016.
-India is about to surpass Japan as the third largest economy and is expected to surpass the Euro area in about 20 years.
-Until 2020 China is expected to have the highest growth rates among the emerging economies, but will then be surpassed by India and Indonesia.
+The manufacturing capacity of the world has shifted to Asia, in particular China.
+Moreover, as we have long come to associate China with an astounding growth rate, India and Indonesia are expected to surpass China in growth within foreseeable future.
 In short a global change of historic proportions is currently taking place.
 This entails new and great opportunities for the Danish business community, in the form of exports, offshoring of productions, and in the planning of the global production chain for enterprises.
-Moreover, the current economic crisis in the Western world suggests that perhaps the Anglo-Saxon model of economic organization and corporate governance may not be superior to Asian forms of economic organization and management.
+At the same time, the superiority of the Anglo-Saxon model of economic organization and corporate governance is drawn into question by Asian forms of economic organization and management.
 The era of the Washington Consensus seems to be over and it remains to be seen whether a new global consensus will emerge or whether more particularized and culturally specific models will emerge based on regional patterns of cooperation and exchange.
 In Asia, the drivers of this process will not only be the emerging economies of China, India and the region of Southeast Asia, especially Indonesia.
 Japans industrial and technological capacity as well as large overseas investments will continue to play a major role.

-ARC strives to provide up-to-date research and reliable analysis of current political, social, economic and business developments associated with and contributing to the present tectonic shift from West to East in global economics and business development.
-In understanding and coming to grips with the implications of these immense changes in the Asian region, ARC focuses in particular on China, Japan, India and Southeast Asia, especially Malaysia/Indonesia.
-Furthermore, ARC is to maintain CBS’s position as the key research community for Asian studies in the Nordic region.
+ARC strives to provide up-to-date research and reliable analysis of current political, social, economic and business developments to understand and come to grips with the implications of the immense changes in the Asian region.
+Furthermore, we aspire to maintain CBS as a key research community for Asian studies in the Nordic region.

-• To contribute with research based educational inputs to the International Business in Asia (BCs.)
+- Contribute with research based educational inputs to the International Business in Asia (BSc.)
 Program and introduce relevant Asia-related materials in other courses at CBS, including Executive Education.